Employment + Partnerships

-Creative Writing at Guelph—run by the University of Guelph's Centre for Open Learning and delivered in partnership with the University’s Creative Writing MFA program—has been developed for dedicated life-long learners and is a focused program of study resulting in a certificate.
+The Creative Writing Certificate is offered by University of Guelph's Open Learning and Educational Support in partnership with the University’s Creative Writing MFA program.
+This program has been developed for dedicated life-long learners and is a focused program of study resulting in a certificate.
 Students and alumni of the nationally regarded MFA graduate program are involved in course development and the teaching of these writing courses.
 The program is located on The University of Guelph campus in Guelph, Ontario and classes run in the evenings during the fall, winter and summer semesters.

 For more information, please visit creativewritingatguelph.ca

 Creative Writing @ Guelph